MdAbbasAli-batf/docker-image-container-compose-nodejs-app/README.md

 Docker will then create the MongoDB from the stock mongo image.
 The backend-api uses nodejs with express and is built from a node:latest.
 The front end uses ReactJS and built from a node:14-alpine and then deployed under nginx.
 Check the Dockerfile under frontend.

+Note: If you run those docker commands in your Windows host

+then you can browse the frontend app as http://localhost:3000

+or
+If you want to run those docker commands in a remote Linux host (access via SSH) then . firefox has to be already installed in that remote Linux host (if not run: yum install -y firefox) .
+If X11 forwarding is already enabled in your remote Linux host then you need to export the display to your Windows host.
+To do that run this command (in the remote Linux host) $ export DISPLAY=Windows_Host_IP:0.0
+  . $ firefox  (run this command in the remote Linux host), It should pop up Firefox browser on your Windows host.
+  .
+Then, browse this address in Firefox (already popped up in the Windows host from where you are launching the SSH client) http://localhost:3000